Recognition

 Obtaining a full degree

 For people who are registered as a student of one of the participating universities the FTA courses can be used to fill in or complement their curriculum.
 The universities recognise the credits obtained at the FTA as is explained below for each of the universities.
+These universities have specific recognition agreements: Open University Netherlands, Universitat Oberta de Catalunya and University of Agder.
+The FTA always recommends to check with the universities what can be expected.

 People who are not studying at one of the universities but consider the option of getting a full degree at some point in time might best start at the FTA and get their certificates at the FTA.
-And when desired, they can register for one of the Master or Bachelor programmes of the universities below and get a waiver for those ECTS credits that are already completed at the FTA.
+And when desired, they can register for one of the Master or Bachelor programmes of the partner universities and get a waiver for those ECTS credits that are already completed at the FTA.